 Step 3: Notice to Creditors

 Tennessee law requires the personal representative to provide formal notice to creditors.
-Once notice is issued, a four-month statutory claims period begins.
-During this time, the estate generally cannot be closed.
+This is typically accomplished through a notice published by the Probate Court Clerk.
+Once the notice is issued, a four-month statutory claims period begins during which creditors may file claims against the estate.
+Because creditors must be given this opportunity, the estate generally cannot be closed until this four-month period has expired.

 This mandatory waiting period often extends the administration process for several months.
 Creditors may file claims against the estate within this timeframe.
 If a claim is properly filed and valid, it must be paid before assets are distributed.
 However, with experienced legal guidance, certain claims may be challenged, reduced, or deemed exempt under Tennessee law.